Mohammad al-Shirazi: Early life and education

-al-Shirazi was born to Mirza Mahdi al-Shirazi and Halima al-Shirazi in Najaf.
+Al-Shirazi was born to Mirza Mahdi al-Shirazi and Halima al-Shirazi in Najaf.
 Both of his parents are from the distinguished clerical al-Shirazi family that emigrated from Shiraz to Karbala in the 19th century.
 He is the first of ten children.
 All of his brothers are clerics, and Sadiq al-Shirazi is a marja'.
 His mother is the great-granddaughter of Mirza Shirazi, the pioneer of the Tobacco Movement.
 His nephew, Mohammad Taqi al-Modarresi is also a marja'.

 Education

 He grew up and studied briefly in Najaf, and moved to Karbala with his father in 1937.
 He remained in Karbala studying in its seminary under his father, as well as prominent scholars like Sayyid Hossein Tabatabaei Qomi, Sayyid Muhammad-Hadi al-Milani, Sheikh Muhammad-Ridha al-Isfahani, Sayyid Zain al-Abiden al-Kashani and Sheikh Jafar al-Rashti.
-He was granted an ijaza by grand Ayatollah's Sayyid Muhsin al-Hakim; Sayyid Abd al-Hadi al-Shirazi; Sayyid Ahmed al-Khawansari to lead the seminary of Karbala after the death of his father, in 1961. al-Milani also announced al-Shirazi's capability to numerous notable figures, including Agha Bozorg al-Tehrani who mentions this in his Tabaqat al-A'lam.
+He was granted an ijaza by Grand Ayatollahs Sayyid Muhsin al-Hakim, Sayyid Abd al-Hadi al-Shirazi, and Sayyid Ahmed al-Khawansari to lead the seminary of Karbala after the death of his father, in 1961. al-Milani also announced al-Shirazi's capability to numerous notable figures, including Agha Bozorg al-Tehrani who mentions this in his Tabaqat al-A'lam.

 Base in Kuwait

 In 1971, he was exiled to Lebanon by the Baathist regime for organizing protests in Baghdad.
 From Lebanon, al-Shirazi travelled to Kuwait, where he settled for nine years.
 After his nephews joined, al-Shirazi turned Kuwait into the base of Shiite scholarship.

-At the time Al-Shirazi came into conflict with other prominent Shia religious figures in Najaf.
-The most prominent Shia religious leader of the time, Grand Ayatollah Abu al-Qasim al-Khoei, sought to dismiss Al-Shirazi's status as a scholar.
+At the time al-Shirazi came into conflict with other prominent Shia religious figures in Najaf.
+The most prominent Shia religious leader of the time, Grand Ayatollah Abu al-Qasim al-Khoei, sought to dismiss al-Shirazi's status as a scholar.

 Through personal charisma and intellectual arguments, al-Shirazi built up a large following in Kuwait and Iraq.
 His followers became known as the 'Shiraziyyin' and tended to be critical of existing Shi'i religious establishments.